If you want to start your marriage right, then following these wedding spending rules so you don’t end up broke and alone.

 New Wedding Spending Rules To Follow

 Given I came up with engagement buying rules thousands of love birds have followed since 2010, it’s only appropriate I come up with wedding spending rules for financial freedom.

 Here are my top wedding spending rules to follow.

-If he makes $60,000 and she makes $80,000, then they should spend no more than $1,400 on a wedding.
-If their newly combined household income is $1,000,000, then they can ball out on a $10,000 wedding.
-Only when couples starts earning $3,000,000 or more should they come close to spending what the average American spends on a wedding.
+If he makes $60,000 and she makes $80,000, then they should spend no more than $14,000 on a wedding.
+If their newly combined household income is $1,000,000, then they can ball out on a $100,000 wedding.

-Let’s say at age 30, she has a Financial Samurai-recommended $150,000 in her 401(k), and at 35, he has a Financial Samurai-recommended $300,000 in his 401(k); this couple can spend up to $4,500 on a wedding.
+Let’s say at age 30, she has a Financial Samurai-recommended $150,000 in her 401(k).
+At 35, he has a Financial Samurai-recommended $300,000 in his 401(k); this couple can spend up to $4,500 on a wedding.

 By drawing the couple’s attention to their retirement savings plans, there will be a natural tendency to spend less given spending more means a later retirement.
 The more you hate your job, the less you will end up spending on a wedding as a result.